ksavnkra/Studending/README.md

 # Studending
-A Learning Management System build completely for student by a student
+A Learning Management System built by Keshav Nakra